Buchanan County Courthouse (Iowa): History

 A small wooden structure that was built in 1847 was the first building used for court functions.
 The first term of court was held in a log cabin belonging to Rufus B. Clark and the second term was held in the storeroom of a schoolhouse.
 A courthouse was finally built in Independence in 1857 for about $10,000.
 Voters elected to build a new courthouse in 1880 for $7,500.

 Des Moines architects Dougher, Rich & Woodburn were retained to design a new courthouse.
 The county applied for and received a grant from the Public Works Administration (PWA) in 1938.
 This is one of ten courthouses in Iowa that received PWA funds.
 County voters approved a bond referendum for additional funding on June 6, 1938.
 Five houses were removed from an expanded courthouse square and groundbreaking for the new courthouse took place November 15, 1938.
 The cornerstone was laid on September 20, 1939, and C.C.
 Larsen Company of Council Bluffs, Iowa was responsible for the building's construction.
 The county board of supervisors received the completed building on March 22, 1940.
 The courthouse was dedicated on May 22 of the same year.
 Nearly 4,000 people attended the parade and heard the address by retired Rear Admiral Harry Yarnell, formerly of Buchanan County, who was the main speaker.
 The old courthouse was taken down after the new courthouse was dedicated, and landscaping was completed by autumn.
+On January 5, 1956, Independence police officer Harold Pearce was shot and killed inside the courthouse's sheriff's office by 18-year-old Warren John Nutter, who threw the murder weapon down a courthouse stairwell before fleeing the building.
 A wing was added to the north end of the courthouse in 1976 to house the county's correctional facility.
 Subsequently, another addition was built on the south side of the historic building.